-You’re going to love this caprese pasta salad.
+You’re going to enjoy this Caprese pasta salad.
 I served it recently to guests for lunch and it was a big hit.
-I love that you can make it a day ahead and it’s pretty much ready to go when you are.
+One of the things that I really like is that you can make it a day ahead so it’s pretty much ready to go when you are.

 Begin this salad by cooking pasta.
 I like to use mini penne but choose the pasta you like best, as mini penne can be hard to find.
 Cook the pasta al dente, drain in a colander, rinse with cold water, and drain again.
 Make sure the hot pasta is cooled down by a cold water rinse so it doesn’t keep cooking and get all mushy.

 While the pasta is cooking, prepare a simple vinaigrette dressing.

 Why white balsamic vinegar?
 Often Caprese is drizzled with regular balsamic which is dark brown in color.
 I prefer to use white balsamic for this pasta salad because everything’s mixed together and brown vinegar turns everything kind of an unappetizing color.
 However, I do like to drizzle balsamic reduction over the salad as a garnish, right before serving.

 Continuing on, drain a container of fresh mozzarella pearls.
 I love those cute little balls of mozzarella.
 If you can’t find them, use another type of fresh mozzarella.
 You may have to slice it into bite size pieces.
 Please don’t use regular mozzarella cheese if you can help it, it’s just not the same.

 Slice tomatoes and a red onion.
 If you think red onions are too strongly flavored, I have a great hint for you on the recipe card.